 Sorrento Soup is a hearty tomato-vegetable soup perfect for a crisp, autumn weeknight, one of a dozen or so excellent soups in Loyta Wooding’s 1972 Smart Shopper’s Cookbook.
 While ostensibly written for budget-conscious homemakers in the face of rising food prices, Mrs. Wooding’s background at Betty Crocker kitchens lends a sense of company-friendly sophistication to many of the recipes.
-It’s delightfully old school in its view of family life, with the woman as the de facto cook and a world filled with entertaining and the boss coming home for dinner.
-Smart Shopper’s Cookbook provides a variety of hearty, healthy meals that save money, but with an elegance to hide your penny-pinching ways from your neighbors.
+It’s delightfully old school in its view of family life.
+Women are the de facto cooks, and inhabit a world filled with entertaining and the boss coming home for dinner.
+Recipes are hearty, healthy, and elegant.
+Smart Shopper’s Cookbook saves you money, but hides your penny-pinching ways from your neighbors.

 Mrs. Wooding provides no context for the soup’s name.
-The recipe bears some vague Italian-American sensibilities but the coastal town of Sorrento is better known for seafood dishes than tomato soups.
+The recipe bears some vague Italian-American sensibilities but the coastal town of Sorrento is better known for seafood.
 There’s also the old Sorrento Hotel in Seattle famous for its creamy tomato soup, to which Mrs. Wooding’s recipe bears almost no resemblance.
 As with Soup Bagdad and Bulgarian Stew, we’ll have to chalk the name up to Mrs. Wooding’s imagination.

 If I had to speak for my family I’d give this an eight out of ten.
 Everyone appreciated the thick stick-to-your-ribs feel to it, especially for a nominally vegetable-forward soup.
 Serve this soup as an entree with crackers or whole grain bread.
 This is also a great soup for dipping a grilled cheese sandwich.
 Enjoy!